-Once the tissue sac is removed from the cow, it is processed into the proper shape and is chemically treated with glutaraldehyde – a disinfectant used to kill germs – to preserve the tissue and remove any live cells that might cause the patient’s body to reject the valve after it is placed.
+Once the tissue sac is removed from the cow, it is processed into the proper shape and, for most valves, chemically treated with glutaraldehyde – a disinfectant used to kill germs – to preserve the tissue and remove any live cells that might cause the patient’s body to reject the valve after it is implanted in the human body.

 Prior to implant, cow valve replacements undergo rigorous quality testing to ensure the valve is durable enough to be used in surgery.